metis-sf-spring-2019-project-1/MTA_Data_Analysis/README.md

     This was committed by Adi, who pulled this list of tech hubs from google.

 4. StationEntrances.csv
     This was downloaded from the webpage "http://web.mta.info/developers/data/nyct/subway/StationEntrances.csv".
-As it turns out, the station names given in this dataset differed greatly from the station names provided by the turnstile data, so this was unused.
+The station names provided by this dataset differed greatly from the station names provided by the turnstile data and could not be merged reliably, so this file remains unused.
+"""